Gordon M. Johnson: New Jersey General Assembly

+New Jersey Senate

-In 2021, Johnson declared he would seek the District 37 Senate seat due to Loretta Weinberg's announcement that she would be retiring at the end of her term.
+In 2021, after Loretta Weinberg's announcement that she would be retiring at the end of her term, Johnson declared he would seek the District 37 Senate seat.
 Johnson's bid was endorsed by both Governor Phil Murphy and Senator Weinberg, along with the backing of the Bergen County Democratic party.
 Johnson went against fellow Assemblywoman Valerie Vainieri-Huttle in the 2021 Democratic Primary and won, defeating her 3-1.

+Since 2022, Johnson has served in the Senate as Assistant Majority Leader.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: